apache/spark/docs/quick-start.md

 application.

-Our application depends on the Spark API, so we'll also include an sbt configuration file, `simple.sbt`, which explains that Spark is a dependency.
+Our application depends on the Spark API, so we'll also include an sbt configuration file, `build.sbt`, which explains that Spark is a dependency.
 This file also adds a repository that Spark depends on:

 {% highlight scala %}